oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

-It is also assumed that the requirements defined in [@!RFC6749], Section 4.1.3, increase client implementation complexity as clients need to memorize or re-construct the correct redirect URI for the call to the tokens endpoint.
+It is also assumed that the requirements defined in [@!RFC6749], Section 4.1.3, increase client implementation complexity as clients need to memorize or re-construct the correct redirect URI for the call to the token endpoint.

-This document therefore recommends to instead bind every authorization code to a certain client instance on a certain device (or in a certain user agent) in the context of a certain transaction.
+This document therefore recommends to instead bind every authorization code to a certain client instance on a certain device (or in a certain user agent) in the context of a certain transaction using one of the mechanisms described next.

 ### Proposed Countermeasures